Balisage: The Markup Conference

 Papers will be published in the proceedings of the conference.
 Conference talks, based on the accepted papers, will be 30 minutes long, followed by 20 minutes for questions, answers, and discussion.

 Please read and observe all the following instructions.
-If you have difficulty understanding or following these guidelines, let us know and we will do our best to address your needs.
+If you have difficulty understanding or following these guidelines, please let us know at info@balisage.net and we will do our best to address your needs.

 - Submissions must be:

-- Encoded in XML, using the Balisage tag set (see the page Balisage Tag Set and Submission Guidelines)
+- Encoded in XML, using the Balisage tag set (a small subset of DocBook V5) using the file naming conventions described in Balisage Tag Set and File Handling Guidelines)

-- Authors of accepted papers are expected to:
+- Paper: Authors of accepted papers are expected to:

 - Encoded in XML using the Balisage tag set

-- One or more authors of an accepted paper are expected to:
+- Presentation: All presenting authors of an accepted paper are expected to:

 - Attend Virtual Balisage